Deploy Enterprise Edition on Linux serversEstimated reading time: 3 minutes

 - 3.00 GB of available disk space

-Also, make sure the hosts are running one of these operating systems:
+Also, make sure the hosts are running one of the supported operating systems from the Compatibility Matrix.

 Step 1: Install Docker EE Container Engine